 Statewide AT Resource: The Arc of Tri-Cities

 The Arc of Tri-Cities Assistive Technology Program is contracted with the Developmental Disabilities Administration (DDA) to provide Specialized Equipment and Supplies to eligible individuals.
 If you are on Community First Choice, you have access to funding for Assistive Technology (AT) Devices that increase the individual’s independence.
 There is a limit of $550 per fiscal year.
-Visit The Arc of Tri-Cities Assistive Technology website or contact Melissa Brooks to learn more.
+Visit The Arc of Tri-Cities Assistive Technology website, or contact Sue Pederson to learn more.

 Developmental Disabilities Administration

 The Children’s In-Home Intensive Behavior Support waiver and Individual & Family Services Program both include assistive technology in their covered services.

 Short-term employment services for adults.
 In addition to adults with disabilities, high school transition students are eligible for services.

 Provides people with both significant vision and hearing loss with free equipment and training. iCanConnect is a national program with local contacts that helps people stay connected with friends, family and the world.
 The local contact for Washington State is Washington Assistive Technology Program (see below).